YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 The <port number> is the communication port number that the rollback command uses when fetching the reference point.
 Always use the same <port number> on the originating instance for rollback as the one used by the Receiver Server.

 .. note::
-   YottaDB recommends you to unconditionally script the mupip journal -rollback -fetchresync command prior to starting any Source Server on the replicating instance to avoid a possible out-of-sync situation.
+   YottaDB recommends unconditionally scripting the mupip journal -rollback -fetchresync command prior to starting any Source Server on the replicating instance to avoid a possible out-of-sync situation.

 The reference point sent by the originating instance is the RESYNC_SEQNO (explained later) that the originating instance once maintained.
-The database/journal files are rolled back to the earlier RESYNC_SEQNO (that is, the one received from originating instance or the one maintained locally).
+The database/journal files are rolled back to the earlier RESYNC_SEQNO (that is, the one received from the originating instance or the one maintained locally).
 If you do not use -fetchresync, the database rolls back to the last consistent replicating instance state.

 A FETCHRESYNC ROLLBACK operation sends its current working directory to the Source Server log.